apache/allura/Allura/docs/getting_started/installation.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The :file:`development.ini` file is geared towards development, so you will want to review carefully and make changes for production use.
+See also :file:`production-docker-example.ini` which sets a variety of settings better for production (you will always need to customize some values like keys and domains).

 Change `[handler_console]` section, so that logs go to a file and will include background tasks info.